VNG-Realisatie/nlx/technical-docs/development-setup-using-minikube.md

 > Also see: https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm

-When Traefik and KubeDB are running, you can start all the NLX components by executing:
+When Traefik and the postgres operator are running, you can start all the NLX components by executing:

 ```bash
 helm repo add stable https://charts.helm.sh/stable